Roundabouts

 Taking the third or more exit - Making a Right Turn

-On approach to the roundabout Signal right and get into the right hand lane.
+On approach to the roundabout Signal right and get into the right hand lane in good time.

 Approach the roundabout checking to your right to ensure it is safe for you to proceed.